-So stay clear from flowers that grow from the ground.
+So stay clear of flowers that grow from the ground.
 Pick those on large bushes and that have a delicate, sweet smell and make sure the leaves of the bush look like in the pictures below.

 Where to pick?

-Once you found a bush that is pesticide free you can get on and pick your first elderberry flowers.
+Once you found a bush, you can get on and pick your first elderberry flowers.
 I tend to carry a scissor with me and only cut as much as needed.
-It helps to place the cut off flower heads in a open basket or cloth bag to allow bugs and beetles to evacuate the cut off flowers.
+It helps to place the cut off flower heads in an open basket or cloth bag to allow bugs and beetles to evacuate the cut off flowers.
 If you place them in plastic bags there is little chance for the insects to escape and your flower heads will wilt very quickly since the air is trapped in plastic bags and heats up quickly.
 Make sure to pick only the freshest flower heads.
 When they have brown or wilted flowers, leave them.
 They’ve turned bitter already.
 Same with flower heads with too many buds.
-I have picked a few of those however to take pictures for you so you can see precisely what I mean.
+I have picked a few of those, however, to take pictures for you so you can see precisely what I mean.

 If you see a bush with a vast amount of flower heads that only show buds then remember the spot and return a couple of days later.
 There will be fresh flower heads for you to pick if nobody else picked them ahead of you.

-Depending on how old the bushes are you will have to reach up rather high to get to the best flowers.
+Depending on how old the bushes are you will have to reach up rather high to get the best flowers.
 I usually let whoever is taller than me and willed to accompany me while foraging pick those further up.
-It also helps as reference for you to see how large those trees can get.
-The person on the picture is 1.80m / 5′ 11″ tall so you can see how big they really are.
-We’re really lucky to live close to a park that has a really large number of those bushes, albeit they are surrounded by pesky sting nettles.
+It also helps as a reference for you to see how large those trees can get.
+The person in the picture is 1.80m / 5′ 11″ tall so you can see how big they are.
+We’re fortunate to live close to open land that has a substantial amount of those bushes, albeit they are surrounded by pesky sting nettles.
 Hence the long jeans.